 During your first appointment, your teeth will be prepared by conservatively reducing the enamel in front of or around each tooth being treated.
 Once teeth have been prepared, an impression of your smile will be made.
 This impression will be sent to our dental lab partners who will use it to personalize your dental veneers.

 While your custom-designed veneers are being manufactured, you will wear temporary restorations to help prevent tooth sensitivity and to give you an idea of what your final results may look like.
 If you would like any changes made between your temporary restorations and personalized dental veneers, we can arrange that with the lab before your permanent restorations are placed.

 Before permanently adhering your custom veneers, we will temporarily place them using a paste, enabling you to approve your new smile before it is completed.
 If you are fully satisfied, resin will be used to permanently adhere the porcelain veneers to your teeth.
-Dr. Wilcox helps firm this bond by curing treated teeth with an Argon laser, which helps make your veneers as strong as your own teeth and resistant to future discoloration and chipping.
+Our doctors help firm this bond by curing treated teeth with an Argon laser, which helps make your veneers as strong as your own teeth and resistant to future discoloration and chipping.

 Caring for Your Porcelain Veneers

 Proper care, including daily brushing and biannual visits to our office, will be necessary to ensure the longevity of your porcelain veneers, but this can often be accomplished without altering or adding additional and time-consuming steps to your daily oral hygiene routine.